 To read more and to find out how to take part in this project, click below.

-In the centenary of the birth of George Mackay Brown in 1921, the GMB Fellowship and BBC Radio Orkney have launched a joint project to trace as many copies as possible of the writer’s first collection, The Storm and other poems, published in 1954.
-The radio station plans to broadcast a special programme in the autumn, as close as possible to the centenary of GMB’s birth.
+In the centenary of the birth of George Mackay Brown in 1921, the GMB Fellowship and BBC Radio Orkney launched a joint project to trace as many copies as possible of the writer’s first collection, The Storm and other poems, published in 1954.
+The radio station broadcast a special programme on 15 November 2021, to mark the centenary of GMB’s birth.

-As well as finding where copies have reached – in Orkney, Scotland, the UK, the world! – we would like to know any stories their owners are willing to share of the books themselves.
+As well as finding where copies have reached – in Orkney, Scotland, the UK, the world! – we have loved receiving the stories their owners were willing to share of the books themselves.
 How they came to own them, what they know of their history, what they mean to them now.
-The stories will form part of the BBC Radio Orkney programme for the centenary, but in the months ahead we will publish them here on the GMBF website.
+The stories form part of BBC Radio Orkney’s monthly Arts programme, Tullimentan, broadcast to mark the centenary.
+Click the link below to find the stories and a link to the November 2021 Tullimentan programme.

-The 2021 GMB Memorial Lecture will be given in September by the acclaimed Scottish poet, writer and publisher James Robertson.
-His latest novel News of the Dead, will be published by Penguin on 5 August and has at its core a concern with time, a theme that pervades the works of George Mackay Brown.
+The 2021 GMB Memorial Lecture was given in September by the acclaimed Scottish poet, writer and publisher James Robertson.
+His latest novel News of the Dead, was published by Penguin on 5 August and has at its core a concern with time, a theme that pervades the works of George Mackay Brown.
+Click on the link below to find your way to the video of the lecture.

-We are excited to be working on a new publication of prose and poetry from Orkney writers this year.
-Edited by writer Alison Miller, it will consist of writing in Orkney language from the Orkney Voices writing group.
+We are excited to be presenting a new publication of poetry and prose from Orkney writers this year.
+Edited by writer Alison Miller, it is called Gousters, Glims and Veerie-orums, and includes a broad variety of writing in Orcadian from the Orkney Voices Writing Group: Vera Butler, Lorraine Bruce, Sheila Garson, Ingrid Grieve, Issy Grieve, Barbara Johnston, Greer Norquoy – as well as previous members, Moyra Brown, Caroline Hume and Barbara West.

 We hope to be able to have a renga day in and around Stromness in the summer months.
 It will be led by writer Yvonne Gray in locations that have an association with George Mackay Brown or are significant in his writing.
 In the course of the day we will compose a 36-verse collaborative poem based on the traditional Japanese renku form.